containers/podman/CONTRIBUTING.md

 For further reading about branching [you can read this document](https://herve.beraud.io/containers/linux/podman/isolate/environment/2019/02/06/how-to-hack-on-podman.html).

+### Adding/Updating a new command

+When you add/update a new command, dont't forget to run 'make completion' to update the bash completion script.

+There is no need to update zsh completion script as it autogenerates completion.

 ## Submitting Pull Requests

 No Pull Request (PR) is too small!
 Typos, additional comments in the code,